geojeff/kivy-statecharts/examples/diagrammer/README.md

 Kivy graphics programming and for the design of statecharts are being discovered in the process.

-As of June 21, the focus has been on using the triangle vector shape and on a nacent system for drawing connections.
-There is not yet a user interface for selecting shapes, connection end point styles (arrowheads, etc.) and the like.
+The focus has been on using the triangle vector shape and on a nacent system for drawing connections.
+There is the start of a user interface for selecting shapes, but only the triangle shape is done.
+There is nothing for selecting connection end point styles (arrowheads, etc.) and the like.
 So far, after the app loads, this has been accomplished:

-After app loads, you see a blank rectangle display, but the full area of the window is actually the drawing area.
+After app loads, you see a blank rectangle display on the right for the drawing area, but the full area of the window is actually now the drawing area.
 You can do this:

+0) If you want, try out the menu to select the State menu, and the Triangle choice in the submenu, but presently the Triangle is hard-coded.

-1) Touch (or click) once to draw a triangle shape.
+1) Touch (or click) once in the drawing area to draw a triangle shape.

 2) Touch again in another area to draw a second shape.